 For example, you can send your customer an automated welcome email after signing up for your newsletter.
 A few popular automated email marketing tools include Mailchimp, ConvertKit, Hubspot, and MailerLite.

 Social media automation uses automation tools to help you curate content and schedule posts in advance.
 You can also use chatbots on your social channels to provide customer support and improve the customer experience.

-Social media automation tools allow you to engage with your audience across several platforms in one place, allowing you to monitor all brand mentions, replies, and messages quickly.
+Social media automation tools allow you to engage with your audience across several platforms in one place.
+This way you can monitor all brand mentions, replies, and messages quickly.
 Some of the great social media automation tools include Buffer, HootSuite, Buzzsumo (which includes great content discovery features), CoSchedule, and SocialPilot.

 Customer Relationship Management

-Customer Relationship Management (CRM) automation involves automating sales and customer service functions, making it easier to manage the engagement with current and prospective customers.
+Customer Relationship Management (CRM) automation involves automating sales and customer service functions.
+Using a CRM makes it easier to manage the engagement with current and prospective customers.

 Critical functions of CRM automation include contact management, lead management, document management, integration, reports, and analytics.
 A few of the most popular CRM software include Hubspot, Salesforce, and Dubsado.